LibreCAD/docs/guides/cmdline.rst

 Command Line Functions
 ----------------------

 The commands available to use are shown in the :ref:`Drawing Tools <tools>` reference.
-Additional prompts will indicate the next input required such as coordinates or an action.
 The command line is activated by in a variety of ways:

    1. Start typing any command, e.g. li, rect, etc. and then [Enter] or the [Space bar].
    2. Press the [Space bar], type any command and then [Enter] or the [Space bar].
    3. Press [Ctrl + M], any command and then [Enter] or the [Space bar].
    4. With the *Keycode Mode* on, type a **two letter** command, e.g. li, ci.
 Pressing [Enter] is not required.

 When the command line is activated the prompt above the input text box, initially showing "Command:", turns blue.
 After typing a command the prompt will indicate the next input required such as coordinates and / or the next action available.
+Pressing [Esc] will cancel the current action and pressing it a second time will cancel the operation.

-For example, after drawing at least two segments of a line the prompt reads "Specify next point or [close/undo]".
+For example, when using the **2 Points** line tool the first prompt shows "Specify first point" and the second "Specify next point".
+After drawing at least two segments of a line the next prompt reads "Specify next point or [close/undo]".
 LibreCAD is expecting another set of coordinates to be entered, or the shape (with a minimum of two segments) can be closed or the last actions can be reversed.
 "Close" or "undo" can be entered on the command line or by clicking on buttons on the :ref:`Tool Options<tools>` toolbar.
-For example, to draw a square using the "2 points line" tool from the command line:
+For example, to draw a square using the "2 Points line" tool from the command line:

 ::